World reacts to US, UK attacks on Houthi targets in Yemen

 Hamas

-Condemning the strikes, Hamas said in a statement that the US and UK governments will bear responsibility for their attack’s impacts on the security of the region.
+Condemning the strikes, Hamas said in a statement that the US and UK governments will bear responsibility for their attacks’ impacts on the security of the region.

 Palestinian Islamic Jihad

-The Gaza-based Palestinian group Islamic Jihad has said that the escalation confirms that the US administration is “waging a war of genocide against the Palestinian people in Gaza”.
+The Gaza-based Palestinian group said the escalation confirms that the US administration is “waging a war of genocide against the Palestinian people in Gaza”.

 “We call on the people of the Arab and Islamic nation to take action in rejection of the aggression against Yemen, which rose up in defence of Gaza and the holy places of Muslims in Palestine.”